DeeJayTC/LLMTrans/README.md

 **Drop-in multilingual proxy for LLMs, MCP servers, and any HTTP+JSON API.**

-## Why this exists

-Most of the popular LLMs are trained predominantly on English.
-You can feel it when you switch languages.
-Ask GPT, Claude or Gemini the same question in German and then in English, and the English answer is usually sharper, picks better vocabulary, and handles nuance more cleanly.
-The gap gets wider for reasoning-heavy prompts, code explanations, and tool calling.
-A user interacting in Spanish or Japanese or Dutch gets a measurably worse experience than one interacting in English, on the same model, for the same money.
+Most popular LLMs are trained predominantly on English: ask the same question in German or Japanese and the answer is measurably worse than in English, on the same model, for the same money. llmtrans sits between your app and the vendor so the LLM keeps seeing English while your user keeps seeing their language.
+JSON shapes, code blocks, URLs, tool schemas, and streaming deltas survive the round trip.
+Works for MCP servers too.

-If you are building a product, that leaves an uncomfortable choice.
-Ship in English and alienate the users who did not grow up with it.
-Let users prompt in their own language and accept that output quality takes a hit.
-Or wire up something like DeepL yourself and find out that translating JSON payloads without breaking them is its own engineering project: tokenising code blocks, preserving URLs and identifiers, avoiding translation of tool-call argument keys, stitching streaming chunks back together into complete sentences before sending them to the translator, then tearing that apart again on the way back so the SDK stream contract still holds.

-llmtrans is that layer, pulled out as a product.
-Your app keeps talking to OpenAI or Anthropic or any JSON-returning LLM.
-It points at llmtrans instead of the vendor.
-The LLM still sees English.
-Your user still sees their language.
-Code, URLs, tool schemas, and streaming deltas survive the round trip.

-The same problem shows up with MCP servers.
-Tool descriptions, arguments, and results are all text someone will eventually read or parse into their context, and most of those servers speak English. llmtrans covers MCPs too, so you can point a German or French user's Claude Desktop at a GitHub or Linear MCP and have every tool description, argument, and result arrive translated, while their OAuth token stays on their own machine and never touches our servers.

-## What it is, technically

 Change your SDK's base URL from `api.openai.com` / `api.anthropic.com` / your
-MCP server to `llmtrans`, and requests and responses are translated end to end.
-JSON shapes, code blocks, URLs, identifiers, and tool-call schemas stay byte-identical.
-Streaming works.
-Tool arguments (JSON-in-JSON) work.
-PII can be redacted before the upstream sees it.
-Your upstream API keys pass through byte-for-byte and are never persisted.
+MCP server to llmtrans.
+That's it.
 Built on .NET 10 with the official [DeepL .NET SDK](https://github.com/DeepLcom/deepl-dotnet) and a Vue 3 admin UI.

 ---